urwahnawaz/intro-to-bioinfo/shell/Intro_to_shell.md

 $ ls *SR # Any files starting with `SR` are displayed
 $ ls *508* # Any files with `508` in the filename are displayed
 ```

-- Full vs relative path `~`: home directory and `/`: root directory  and `.`: current directory, `..`: back one level
-- Command history
+4. Command `history`
-	- `history` Useful when you want to access the past commands that were execute
+	- Useful when you want to access the past commands that were executed.
 	- `!` followed by command # can be used to execute the command